jiyong-park/jiyong-park.github.io/_pages/temporary_research.md

 	3. **Park, J.** and Pang, M.S.
 “Information Technology on the Beat: The Impacts of Body-Worn Camera and Facial Recognition Technology on Public Safety,” in preparation for submission

+	1. **Park, J.**, Kim, J., Cho, D., and Lee, B. “Pitching in Character: The Role of Video Pitch’s Personality Style in Online Crowdfunding,” under revision for 3rd round review at *MIS Quarterly*

+	3. **Park, J.** “Optimal Curriculum Design of Online Business Education: A Learning Analytics Approach,” work in progress